primeqa/primeqa/primeqa/mrc/README.md

 If you want to perform a fully functional train and inference procedure for the MRC components, then the primary script to use is [run_mrc.py](./run_mrc.py).
 This runs a transformer-based MRC pipeline.

 ### Supported Datasets
-Currently supported datasets include:
+Currently supported MRC datasets include:
 - TyDiQA
 - SQuAD 1.1
 - XQuAD
 - MLQA
+- Natural Questions(NQ)

+Currently supported TableQA datasets :
+- WikiSQL
-- NaturalQuestions(NQ)
+- SQA

+User's can also provide data in a different format by creating their own custom processor.

 ### Example Usage